Nearly 60 million people in the US and Canada played fantasy sports in 2017, and investment opportunities are also on the rise.

 When sports writer Daniel Okrent coined the Rotisserie League Baseball in the early 1980s, it’s unlikely that he imagined it would evolve into an overarching term for fantasy sports and evolve into the roughly $4 billion market it is today.

 Of course, much of that growth and interest can be attributed to advancements made in technology.
 From fantasy baseball and football magazines and books published in the late 1980s; to websites launched in the 1990s dedicate to fantasy hockey, baseball and football–and the introduction of fantasy businesses; and to the boom of fantasy sport apps since 2012 and everything in between.
 In short, the growth of fantasy sports is second to none.

-Case in point, it’s estimated that nearly 60 million people in the US and Canada will play fantasy sports in 2017, while the overall market is projected to reach $5 billion by 2020.
+Case in point, it’s estimated that nearly 60 million people in the US and Canada played fantasy sports in 2017 alone, while the overall market is projected to reach $5 billion by 2020.
 Included in that growth is a rising interest in investing in fantasy sports stocks.
 While it’s still a relatively small market, given the fantasy sports boom over the last several years that is certainly poised to change.

 How to invest in fantasy sports stocks

 While most fantasy sports companies are private or under the umbrella of a related publicly traded company, there are select fantasy sports stocks to choose from, including: